hyperspy/hyperspy-bundle/README.md

 As an alternative to the [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/index.html), the HyperSpy bundle includes
 [`mamba_gator`](https://github.com/mamba-org/gator) to manage conda environments and packages.

+### Command prompt on Windows

+Similarly to the `Anaconda Prompt` shortcut available in the Anaconda distribution, the HyperSpy bundle provides a start menu shortcut of a command prompt with the base environment activated and it is called `Miniforge Prompt`.

 ### Differences with Anaconda/Miniconda